Metric system: 19th century

 In 1832, Gauss used the astronomical second as a base unit in defining the gravitation of the Earth, and together with the milligram and millimetre, this became the first system of mechanical units.
 He showed that the strength of a magnet could also be quantified in terms of these units, by measuring the oscillations of a magnetised needle and finding the quantity of "magnetic fluid" that produces an acceleration of one unit when applied to a unit mass.
-The centimetre–gram–second system of units (CGS) was the first coherent metric system, having been developed in the 1860s and promoted by Maxwell and Thomson.
+The centimetre–gram–second system of units (CGS) was the first coherent metric system, having been developed in the 1860s and promoted by James Clerk Maxwell and Lord Kelvin.
 In 1874, this system was formally promoted by the British Association for the Advancement of Science (BAAS).
 The system's characteristics are that density is expressed in g/cm^{3}, force expressed in dynes and mechanical energy in ergs.
-Thermal energy was defined in calories, one calorie being the energy required to raise the temperature of one gram of water from 15.5 °C to 16.5 °C. The meeting also recognised two sets of units for electrical and magnetic properties – the electrostatic set of units and the electromagnetic set of units.
+Thermal energy was defined in calories, one calorie being the energy required to raise the temperature of one gram of water from 15.5 °C to 16.5 °C. The Association also recognised two sets of units for electrical and magnetic properties – the electrostatic set of units and the electromagnetic set of units.

 The CGS units of electricity were cumbersome to work with.
 This was remedied at the 1893 International Electrical Congress held in Chicago by defining the "international" ampere and ohm using definitions based on the metre, kilogram and second, in the International System of Electrical and Magnetic Units.
-During the same period in which the CGS system was being extended to include electromagnetism, other systems were developed, distinguished by their choice of coherent base unit, including the Practical System of Electric Units, or QES (quad–eleventhgram–second) system, was being used.
+During the same period in which the CGS system was being extended to include electromagnetism, other systems were developed, distinguished by their choice of coherent base unit, including the Practical System of Electric Units, or QES (quad–eleventhgram–second) system.
 Here, the base units are the quad, equal to ×10^7 m (approximately a quadrant of the Earth's circumference), the eleventhgram, equal to ×10^-11 g, and the second.
 These were chosen so that the corresponding electrical units of potential difference, current and resistance had a convenient magnitude.